oncody/civ-board-game-2010/README.md

 * Culture event cards say at the top of the card which phase you can play these cards in

 ### Great Person
-1. If you are playing with the optional great person deck, then draw a great person card and then a matching great person tile
-1. Otherwise, just draw a random great person tile
+If you are playing with the optional great person deck, then draw a great person card and then a matching great person tile.
+Otherwise, just draw a random great person tile

 #### Great Person Card
 * Great person cards are kept secret from other players until you play them